 Medical Editor: Charles Patrick Davis, MD, PhD

-Zovirax (acyclovir) is a synthetic nucleoside analogue that interferes with the replication of herpes viruses.
-Zovirax is used to treat shingles, chickenpox, and genital herpes.
-Acyclovir is the name of the available generic.
-Side effects of Zovirax include nausea, vomiting, diarrhea, and malaise.
+Zovirax (acyclovir) is a synthetic nucleoside analogue that interferes with the replication of herpes viruses used to treat

 Zovirax tablets are available in 200, 400 and 800 mg strengths and as a liquid suspension with 200 mg strength per 5 ml.
 Usual doses are 800 mg every 4 hours, 5 times a day for 10 days for shingles; doses for genital herpes infection are the same interval but start with 200 mg.
 Doses for chickenpox is the same as shingles except it goes for only 5 days for adults; for children ages 2 and up are weight based (20 mg per Kg) up to 40 Kg, 5 times a day for 5 days.
 Over 40 Kg, the person gets the adult dose for 5 days.
-Serious side effects of Zovirax include renal function problem.
+Zovirax may interact with probenecid.
+Tell your doctor all medications and supplements you use.
 There are no good studies on pregnant women.
 Zovirax may be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Caution is advised with use of Zovirax in women who are breastfeeding since the drug is secreted in breast milk.
 Safety and efficacy has not been studied in pediatric patients below the age of 2 years.

 Our Zovirax Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.